Academic Advising at Shippensburg University

 Advising is a partnership in which the advisor and the student have responsibilities.
 It is the advisor's responsibility to be knowledgeable about the university programs and services; to know the requirements of the General Education Program, as well as the general major requirements; to be available at scheduled times; to assist with academic concerns; and, to give accurate information.

 It is the students' responsibility to know their advisor's office hours; to make and keep advising appointments; to prepare questions and bring any appropriate materials or concerns to the advising meetings; and, to see their advisor whenever they have questions.

 The goal for the SU advising development program is continuous quality improvement.
 In spring 2000, the university's president charged the dean of the School of Academic Programs and Services with the task of improving advisement campus-wide.
 This commitment led to the formation of the Advisor Development & Resource Team (ADRT) that serves as a coordinating body to promote quality advising campus-wide and to create programs and services that assist faculty in their advising role.
 The ADRT produces materials that help increase awareness of the importance of academic advising and sponsors advisor development workshops and activities every semester to help faculty develop the skills and competencies they need to be effective advisors.
 All academic departments are encouraged to designate a representative to serve on the team.

-Working together to insure the success of Shippensburg University, its students and faculty!
+Academic Advising -Working together to insure the success of Shippensburg University, its students and faculty!